Sid Justin

-Sidney Arthur Justin, sometimes spelled Sydney Justin (born August 14, 1954), is an American former professional gridiron football defensive back, singer and songwriter.
+Sidney Arthur Justin, sometimes spelled Sydney Justin (born August 14, 1954), is an American former professional football defensive back, singer and songwriter.
 He played for the Los Angeles Rams, Winnipeg Blue Bombers, and Baltimore Colts after playing college football at Los Angeles Southwest and Long Beach State.
 He also played for the minor league Southern California Rhinos and was briefly with the Tampa Bay Buccaneers, Buffalo Bills and Kansas City Chiefs, as well as the Los Angeles Express of the United States Football League (USFL).
 Following his football career, Justin was a member of several vocal groups, including Shalamar and The Miracles.

 Early life and education

 Justin was born on August 14, 1954, in New Orleans, Louisiana.
 He attended Crenshaw High School in Los Angeles, California, being a gymnast rather than a football player.
 Justin started attending Los Angeles Southwest College in 1973 after his graduation from Crenshaw and was convinced by his friends to begin playing football.
 He was a starter as both a freshman and sophomore, before transferring to Long Beach State in 1975.
 He saw extensive playing time in his first year at Long Beach State and became a starter for his senior season.
 Justin was named All-Pacific Coast Athletic Association in his last year at cornerback.